Apply to Participate

 - The number of non-student slots depends on the number of students who apply and the specialty medical needs of the team.

-- Travel dates: tentatively mid-June through end of June 2013.
+- Travel dates: tentatively mid-June through end of June 2014.
+Usual time is two weeks; leaving on Saturday week one and returning Sunday week 2.

 - Student travelers are responsible for their own airfare. (approximately $2,000) A deposit of $500 is due at the time students are accepted for the trip, and the remaining balance is due when the tickets are purchased.
-We will have a few partial scholarships, the number and amount of scholarships is dependent on Fall 2012 fundraising.
+We hope to have a few partial scholarships, the number and amount of scholarships is dependent on trip related fundraising.

-- You must have a current passport as of April 1, 2013 and have completed your immunizations by May 1, 2013.
+- You must have a current passport as of April 1, 2014 which will not expire within 6 months of travel and you must have completed your immunizations by May 1, 2014.

 - Students with a foreign passport must work with the Heart and Sole administrative team as soon as they are accepted to obtain a travel visa from the Kenyan Embassy in Washington DC.

-- Accommodations are modest but clean, screening locations are rural, and travel conditions are rigorous.
+- Accommodations are modest but clean, screening locations are rural, and travel conditions are strenuous.

-- Every traveler is expected to raise $500 which will be used to purchase medical supplies and medication and offset in-country travel/accommodations.
+- Every team member is expected to raise $500 which will be used to purchase medical supplies and medication and offset in-country travel/accommodations.

 - Team members are expected to participate in 2 fundraising events.